roblox-aurora/rbx-net/README.md

 // get on server
 let exampleServerOne = Net.GetServerEvent("NameOfEvent");
-let exampleServerTwo = new Net.Server.Event("NameOfEvent"); // THIS WILL CREATE IF NOT EXISTING!! let exampleServerThree = Net.GetServerEventAsync("NameOfEvent").then(event => {
+let exampleServerTwo = new Net.ServerEvent("NameOfEvent"); // THIS WILL CREATE IF NOT EXISTING!! let exampleServerThree = Net.GetServerEventAsync("NameOfEvent").then(event => {
     // do things with the event...
 }, err => {